 Being prepared and having an emergency car kit for your family is the key to traveling in the winter.
 While you can’t guarantee your kids won’t argue, or ask, “are we there yet for the hundredth time”, you can still reduce your stress from worrying about the unexpected with a little planning.

-This may not save you completely but will make things considerably more comfortably and likely to end well with as little discomfort as possible.
+This may not save you completely but will make things considerably more comfortable and likely to end well with as little discomfort as possible.

 Emergency Winter Car Kit Checklist for Families